10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Should I get travel insurance for Mexico City?

 Yes!
 I urge you always to buy travel insurance when you travel.
 Mexico has inexpensive healthcare for small ailments, but if anything major happens, you’ll be glad to be covered.
-I recommend SafetyWing, especially for long-term travelers.
+I recommend EKTA, especially for long-term travelers.